The Timescales of Embedded Star Formation as Observed in STARFORGE: The Evolution of Embeddedness During Formation

 In the previous section, we presented a connection between the number of massive stars, and the overall extinction of the stellar association.
 From Figure~\ref{fig:sim_av_vs_age}, it is clear that pre-supernova feedback from massive stars is responsible for de-embedding the stars overall.
 In this section, we turn to tracking the behavior of individual stars' embeddeness rather than the ensemble.
 Specifically, we consider the evolution of a star's typical extinction ${\widetilde{A_{\rm V}}}$ as a function of their mass and age, calculated in reference to the time when they reach their maximum mass.

 We present these results in Figure~\ref{fig:av_vs_stellar_age}, which shows the value of ${\widetilde{A_{\rm V}}}$ as a function of stellar age, in four simulation snapshots; a movie for all snapshots is available as supplementary material\footnote{We also include a link to the online movie here: \href{here}{https://zenodo.org/records/17156032}}.
 Each star is plotted as a point that is colored and scaled in size by the star's maximum mass, using the same color bar as Figure~\ref{fig:age_determ}, such that a star keeps a consistent color and size across all plots.
-The gray vertical line indicates zero age, when a star's host sink particle reaches maximum mass and stops accreting; stars to the left of this line (negative age) are accreting sink particles.
+The dashed vertical line indicates zero age, when a star's host sink particle reaches maximum mass and stops accreting; stars to the left of this line (negative age) are accreting sink particles.
 The grey area on the right of each panel indicates times longer than the run-time of the simulation at each timestep.

-The histograms on the top and right axes track the bulk distributions in stellar age and ${\widetilde{A_{\rm V}}}$, respectively.
+The density distribution histograms on the top and right axes track the bulk distributions in stellar age and ${\widetilde{A_{\rm V}}}$, respectively.
 The top plots all stars (blue), and the subset of massive stars ($>\!8\,\Msun$; purple).
 The vertical gold line in the histogram (and associated triangle) indicates the median age of the stars that exist at that timestep, which is typically much less than the simulation age (c.f., the median age at $t_{sim}\!=\!7\,\Myr$ is only 1.35 Myr).
 These histograms reinforce the general trend shown in Figure~\ref{fig:sim_av_vs_age} --- extended star formation and a shift towards lower extinction with increasing time.

 We first focus on the overall timing of star formation throughout the simulation, best seen in the age histograms on the top of each plot.
-As discussed in previous STARFORGE works \citep[e.g.,][]{grudic_dynamics_2022, millstone_coevolution_2023}, stars form across essentially the entire duration of the simulation.
-There is a clear peak at $t_{sim}\!\approx\!5-6\,\Myr$, but it is both preceded and followed by on-going star formation, as can best be seen in the blue histogram for the oldest timestep (bottom right).
+As discussed in previous STARFORGE works \citep[e.g.,][]{grudic_dynamics_2022, millstone_coevolution_2023} and in Section~\ref{sec:age_determ}, stars form across essentially the entire duration of the simulation.
+There is a clear peak at $t_{sim}\!\approx\!5-6\,\Myr$, but it is both preceded and followed by on-going star formation, as can best be seen in the blue histogram for the oldest timestep (bottom right, as well as Figure~\ref{fig:age_determ}).
 This extended star formation is consistent with persistence of residual dense gas, as was clearly visible in the snapshot images in Figure~\ref{fig:sim_av_vs_age}.